domomi-rentals/homer-images/README.md

-# Homer Stickers
+# Images

-All rights reserved to Domomi Rentals Ltd.
+All homer stickers reserved to Domomi Rentals Ltd.